LostByteSoft/ConvertAACtoAC3/README.md

 # ConvertAACtoAC3.sh
 Convert AAC 6 ch to AC3 6 ch with ffmpeg (linux)

 An easy way to convert audio (with video) AAC 6 channels to AC3 6 channels.
+It's just a bash script to use ffmpeg.

 Features
 --------